dtransposed/Lagrange/_drafts/2018-12-31-Best-of-GANs-2018 (Part 2 out of 2).md

 1. __Large Scale GAN Training for High Fidelity Natural Image Synthesis__ - DeepMind's BigGAN uses the power of hundreds of cores of a Google TPU v3 Pod to create high-resolution images on a large scale.
 2. __The relativistic discriminator: a key element missing from standard GAN__ - the author proposes to improve the fundamentals of GANs by introducing an improved discriminator.
-3. __ESRGAN: Enhanced Super-Resolution Generative Adversarial Networks__ - the [Super-Resolution GAN (SR-GAN)](https://arxiv.org/pdf/1609.04802.pdf) from 2017 was one the most important work when it comes to networks which map low-resolution images to their high-resolution equivalents.
-This work improves SR-GAN using several interesting tricks.
-It may seen that this is just incremental improvement, but the actual paper turns out to be really cool.
+3. __ESRGAN: Enhanced Super-Resolution Generative Adversarial Networks__ - the [Super-Resolution GAN (SR-GAN)](https://arxiv.org/pdf/1609.04802.pdf) from 2017 was one the best networks which map low-resolution images to their high-resolution equivalents.
+This work improves SRGAN through several interesting tricks.
+Some may say that this is just incremental improvement, but the implemented ideas are really clever!